corda/corda/docs/source/azure-vm.rst

 The nodes you will use to send and receive Yo messages require the Yo!
 CorDapp jar file to be saved to their plugins directory.

-Connect to one of your Corda nodes using an SSH client of your choice (e.g. Putty) and log into the virtual machine using the public IP address and your SSH key or username / password combination you defined in Step 1 of the Azure build process.
+Connect to one of your Corda nodes (make sure this is not the Notary node) using an SSH client of your choice (e.g. Putty) and log into the virtual machine using the public IP address and your SSH key or username / password combination you defined in Step 1 of the Azure build process.
 Type the following command:

 For Corda nodes running release M10